adityavit/dslog/README.md

 ```

 * How to use the `binary` package to encode different values into bytes?
-* How to use the `bufio` package to write and read date from the file using buffer?
+* How to use the `bufio` package to write and read data from the file using buffer?
+* What is mmap file?
+How mmap is used, what are the common API's?
+* Why index file is truncated before loading in the memory as mmap?
+* Why offset in the index are used as relative offset?
+Or why the offset is stored as 4 bytes?
+* What is the difference between `sync.Mutex` and `sync.RWMutex`?
+When to use RWMutex over Mutex?
+* Implement the io.Reader and io.Writer interface in golang on a string buffer.
+*